Joy Partridge

 Joy Evelyn Partridge (28 March 1899 – 27 April 1947) was an English cricketer who played as a right-handed batter and right-arm slow bowler.
-She appeared in four Test matches for England between 1934 and 1935.
+She appeared in four Test matches for England in 1934 and 1935.
 She played in the first four women's Test matches in history, with her best performance coming in the second innings of the second Test against Australia, when her 6/96 helped England to an Ashes-winning victory by 8 wickets.
 She played domestic cricket for Buckinghamshire.